wagtail/rfcs/text/041-org-wide-guidelines.md

   Torchbox) are responsible for resolving these issues
 - That they would have the same license as Wagtail core

-The aim of this document and it’s related actions is to attempt to resolve some if not all of these issues by providing a template or process for creating new projects under the Wagtail org.
+The aim of this document and its related actions is to attempt to resolve some if not all of these issues by providing a template or process for creating new projects under the Wagtail org.
 Whilst also ensuring we are not too heavily burdened and we can still both create new packages easily (eg a proof of concept package) and move packages into the